vlandham/captain_z/out/captain_z.md

 But that is not what happened.

-They all watched in awe as the captain floated gracefully through the air like a cloud in the breeze.
+They all watched in awe as the captain floated through the air like a cloud in the breeze.

-She landed gently on the next rooftop, grabbing a stovepipe to slow her down.
+She landed gently on the next rooftop, jogging to a stop.

-She looked back, just as surprised as the rest of them, then motioned for the children to follow her.
-Lucy looked down past the edge of the building.
-She didn't budge.
+Looking back, she was just as surprised as the rest of them, but motioned for the children to follow her.
+Lucy looked down past the edge of the building but didn't budge.

 It was one thing to watch an impossible jump like that and quite another to try the jump yourself.